 Nickname: Beef Bot

-For two years now, our team’s T-shirt cannon has been a symbol of fame and school spirit for Archbishop Spalding.
+For years now, our team’s T-shirt cannon has been a symbol of fame and school spirit for Archbishop Spalding.
 What started out as an off-season, for-fun pet project has turned into the de-facto representation of our team at our school.
 Over time, it has evolved and grown with our team, starting from a jumbled mess of cables barely held together by its case to the refined, colorful, flashy design that we see today at almost every school event.
-With a mecanum drive train, twin batteries, brand-new pneumatics system and a lighting scheme better than any concert on Earth, it’s absolutely stunning what it has morphed into.
+With a mecanum drive train, twin batteries, a brand-new pneumatics system, and a lighting scheme better than any concert on Earth, it’s absolutely stunning what it has morphed into.

 FIRST Destination Deep Space (2019)

-Geoff is the Cavineer's most recent robot.
+Geoff is the Cavineer's 2019 robot.
 Geoff (gee-off), is designed with a grabber made of shape-optimized polycarbonate and holds both cargo and hatches with a pneumatic claw so that the robot performs exceptionally well without losing any style points.
 Geoff has a West Coast drivetrain, with a drop-center and Omni wheels in the back to assist with pivoting.
 Shifting gearboxes allow Geoff to play a mean defense.
 The elevator is a step-up from its sibling, Fahrenheit, allowing for the grabber to flip back and forth through the middle.
 Geoff's elevator is also capable of lifting both hatches and cargo to all levels of the rocket.
 Winning Chairman's and playing in the finals at the Oxon Hill district event, Geoff was a force to be reckoned with.
 Geoff won the Chesapeake District Championship and made it to the semi-finals of the Daly field at the World Championships.

 FIRST Power Up (2018)

 Fahrenheit, the Cavineers’ first award-winning robot, is the pride and joy of the team.
-Thanks to its cascading elevator, coded with cascading PIDs; carbon fiber grabber; West Coast drivetrain, complete with shifting gearboxes; and the last minute addition of a climber, this robot brought us our best season yet.
+Thanks to its cascading elevator, coded with cascading PIDs; carbon fiber grabber; West Coast drivetrain, complete with shifting gearboxes; and the last-minute addition of a climber, this robot brought us our best season yet.
 With a robust design, combined with its 10 different autonomous paths to choose from, we were not only chosen for an alliance at the World Championships, but also won the Archimedes sub-division in Detroit, Michigan.

 FIRST Steamworks (2017)